ababphysics/TSH/README.md

 ## 1. Overview

+TSH is a unified structural theory that derives quantum mechanics, classical physics, and general relativity as phase-dependent limits of a single covariant action

 This repository provides the official computational model and reference materials for the Thickness Structure Hypothesis (TSH), a structural framework that unifies quantum, classical, and gravitational behavior within a single minimal covariant action.

 ### Key Breakthroughs of TSH